About

 Shipping

-• Collaborate with other non-profit organizations, i.e. FREC to coordinate and consolidate shipping wherever possible
+• Collaborate with other non-profit organizations, i.e. Ford Community Center to coordinate and consolidate shipping wherever possible

 • Prioritize road and sea freight over air